accel-brain/accel-brain-code/README.md

 ## [Reinforcement Learning Library: pyqlearning](https://github.com/chimera0/accel-brain-code/tree/master/Reinforcement-Learning)

-`pyqlearning` is Python library to implement Reinforcement Learning, especially for Q-Learning which can be optimized by Annealing models such as Simulated Annealing, Adaptive Simulated Annealing, and Quantum Monte Carlo Method.
+`pyqlearning` is Python library to implement Reinforcement Learning and Deep Reinforcement Learning, especially for Q-Learning, Deep Q-Network, and Multi-agent Deep Q-Network which can be optimized by Annealing models such as Simulated Annealing, Adaptive Simulated Annealing, and Quantum Monte Carlo Method.

 According to the Reinforcement Learning problem settings, Q-Learning is a kind of **Temporal Difference learning(TD Learning)** that can be considered as hybrid of **Monte Carlo** method and **Dynamic Programming** method.
 As Monte Carlo method, TD Learning algorithm can learn by experience without model of environment.
 And this learning algorithm is functional extension of bootstrap method as Dynamic Programming Method.